• Skip to Content

 Systems Thinking

-1. Apply systems thinking tools to a public health issue
+1. Apply systems thinking tools to visually represent a public health issue in a format other than standard narrative

 Area of Emphasis Competencies (Learning Outcomes):